khanlab/zarrnii/docs/examples/transformations.md

 ## Overview

 ZarrNii provides support for spatial transformations through the `AffineTransform` and `DisplacementTransform` classes.
-These can be applied to register and align images.
+These can be used to apply transformations derived from performing ANTS registration on downsampled (e.g. level > 3)  images, then applied to higher resolution (e.g. level < 3) images.
+ZarrNii performs these computations in a block-wise manner using Dask, upsampling the displacement field for a block before applying it.
+You can also provide a sequence of transforms to perform composition of transformations to resample in a single step.

 ## Affine Transformations